sublee/subl.ee/docs/resume.md

 :   Automatically transcribes a non-Korean word into Hangul.
     {: .note }

-:   Implemented the library which realizes [Brian Jongseong Park's idea]
+:   Implemented the library to realize [Brian Jongseong Park's idea]
     [hangulize-idea] by Python and complex regular expressions.

     Designed and implemented the Web service and RESTful API by [Flask][] on